 As soon as you set foot on a cruise ship, you’ve effectively marooned yourself on a budget-busting island.
 Sure, your food might be included, but can you resist the tropical cocktails, the enticing room upgrades, or the specialty dining options?
-Few besides the thriftiest, most dedicated budgeters can.
-Still, it doesn’t hurt to try, which is why we’ve come up with seven things you should never buy while on a cruise.
+Few, besides the thriftiest and most dedicated budgeters, can.
+Still, it doesn’t hurt to try, which is why we’ve come up with seven things you should never buy on a cruise.

 Drinks

-If you want to booze on a budget, you’ve only got one option: Smuggle your alcohol onboard in a flask disguised as a bottle of sunscreen.
+If you want to booze on a budget, you’ve only got one option: Smuggle your alcohol onboard in a flask disguised as a bottle of sunscreen (but you didn’t hear that from us).
 Otherwise, you’ll either have to buy your drinks individually (expensive) or opt for an all-inclusive drinks package (also expensive).
 And remember: You can have fun without drinking!

 Spa Treatments